Housing Discrimination and Fair Housing Laws

 Depending on the type of complaint, HUD may refer your case to an appropriate local agency for investigation, because they have certified that these agencies meet the same standards for procedure, investigations, and remedies that HUD does.

 There are circumstances in which you may want to contact HUD directly, such as if you are having difficulty finding an appropriate local housing agency or the housing agency you contacted is being unresponsive.
-HUD can also take action on your behalf if the any of the following occur:
+HUD can also take action on your behalf if any of the following occur:

 - It has been more than 30 days since you filed your complaint and your certified local agency has not started proceedings;